CHS may serve as an internship site for various disciplines.

 Internship Application Process

 - CHS Internships begin in the fall of each year.
 The application process begins in March with applications due and on-site interviews.
 Interns must be available to begin the first week of September.
-Tuesday availability is required for weekly staff meetings and onsite trainings.
+Tuesday availability is required for weekly staff meetings and onsite training.

-- In addition to the application, found at the link on this page, CHS also asks that you attach an updated resume, taking care to incorporate any relevant trainings or experience.
+- In addition to the application, found at the link on this page, CHS also asks that you attach an updated resume, taking care to incorporate any relevant training or experience.
 We also ask that your application be submitted with a Cover Letter.